thycotic-ps/secretserver-postman/README.md

+# This repo has been marked read-only and will be supported going forward in the DelineaXPM GitHub: https://github.com/DelineaXPM/secretserver-postman

 # Secret Server Postman Collections

 This repository host a Postman collection for latest versions of Secret Server.
 An environment file is also included that the collections are configured to utilize.